-Baseball is BACK, baby!
-After a long, cruel winter full of awful things like snow and football, our national pastime is returning triumphantly to the ballparks of North America — and to our televisions.
-But what are cord-cutters to do when their favorite home team’s games are broadcast on cable?
-Well, we're so glad you asked.
-Follow our guide below, and you’ll be set to catch the whole MLB season without a cable hookup.
+Baseball is finally back!
+After a long, cruel winter, our national pastime is returning triumphantly to the ballparks of North America — and to our televisions.
+But what are cord-cutters to do when their favorite team’s games are broadcast on cable?
+We’re glad you asked.
+Follow our guide, and you’ll be set to catch the whole MLB season without a cable hookup.

 What Channels Show MLB Games?

 There are several cost-effective ways for cord-cutters to enjoy live TV broadcasts without cable, including digital livestream counterparts for traditional cable channels that typically broadcast MLB games.
-Here is the rundown of the channels you’ll need when looking for MLB games:
+Below is a rundown of the channels you’ll need when looking for MLB games.

-- Regional Sports Networks (RSNs): First and foremost among MLB broadcasters are the regional sports networks (RSNs).
-These channels only cover a select region and carry all the regular-season games played by your local MLB team (and, most likely, your local NBA or NHL teams as well).
+- Regional sports networks: First and foremost among MLB broadcasters are regional sports networks (RSNs).
+These channels cover only a select region and carry all the regular-season games played by your local MLB team (and, most likely, your local NBA or NHL teams as well).
 You know the type: NESN, SNY, Bally Sports, and other similar channels.
-Which channel carries your team will vary by region as well as by streaming or TV provider, but if you know your local station you’ll be able to see its availability in the lists below.
+Which channel carries your team will vary by region and streaming or TV provider, but if you know your local station you’ll be able to see its availability on the lists below.

 For National Broadcasts, the MLB Playoffs, and the World Series

-Your RSN will have the local team’s games whenever they’re not on national TV.
-But to watch your team is on the biggest stage, such as the World Series, you’ll need one of these other networks:
+Your RSN will have the local team’s games whenever they’re not on national TV, but you’ll need another network to watch your team on the biggest stage, such as the World Series.

 - FOX: This over-the-air network is home to the World Series, among other big-time games.

-- TBS: This network offers nationally televised baseball and is a must-have for the playoffs.
+- TBS: The network offers nationally televised baseball, and it’s a must-have for the playoffs.

 - ESPN: The channel airs nationally televised baseball games throughout the season and includes TV events such as the popular “Sunday Night Baseball” broadcast.

-- MLB Network: Major League Baseball’s own channel is a great source for MLB news, analysis, and highlights — and it has some live games available, too.
+- MLB Network: Major League Baseball’s own channel is a great source for MLB news, analysis, and highlights — and it airs some live games too.

 How to Watch MLB Online Without Cable

-The first approach is to subscribe to a live TV streaming service.
-These streaming options provide live broadcasts of popular cable channels for a fraction of the price of a typical cable hook-up.
-Many service packages include RSNs around the country, as well as FOX, ESPN, and other must-have networks for baseball fans.
+The first is to subscribe to a live TV streaming service.
+These streaming options provide live broadcasts of popular cable channels for a fraction of the price of a typical cable hookup.
+Many packages include RSNs around the country, as well as FOX, ESPN, and other must-have networks for baseball fans.

 Another option is MLB.TV, which combines the feeds of RSNs around the country into a buffet of all things baseball.
-There’s a catch, however, MLB.TV blacks out your local RSN games, and so between that and a lack of national broadcasts, MLB.TV ends up being a better fit for out-of-market fans.
+There’s a catch, however: MLB.TV blacks out your local RSN games.
+Between that and a lack of national broadcasts, it’s a better fit for out-of-market fans.

 Finally, you can watch on free over-the-air TV, which won’t get you every game but will snag you a live feed of the games on local broadcast channels like FOX.